 Our Story and History

-The Stokes Early College High School is a non-traditional, innovative high school that provides opportunities for the citizens of Stokes County and their children that are truly unique and the school has earned its place among the finest schools in Stokes County.
+The Stokes Early College High School is a North Carolina Cooperative Innovative High School (CIHS) that provides opportunities for the citizens of Stokes County and their children that are truly unique and the school has earned its place among the finest schools in Stokes County.
 The Stokes Early College High School (SECHS) was created as a collaborative effort between the Stokes County School System, Forsyth Technical Community College (Forsyth Tech), and the Stokes County Government.
 It first opened in August 2009 with around 50 ninth grade students and was housed temporarily at the Forsyth Tech Northwest Center in Tobaccoville, NC for the 2009-2010 school year.